axtk/axtk/README.md

 ## Language

 **[A living hint to palatalization in medieval Latin](https://github.com/axtk/w/wiki/A-living-hint-to-palatalization-in-medieval-Latin)**<br>
-a hypothesis on the *cantare*&ndash;*chanter* phonetical change inspired by modern dialects
+a hypothesis on the *cantare*&ndash;*chanter* phonetical change inspired by the modern dialects